JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 `setdefault` in every writer: first writer wins, matching `_elaborate_live_func`'s own dedup.
 Live callables are kept off `Logic` entirely (no `DEEPCOPY`/pickle hazard).
-The top-level recording happens in the *stub* pass rather than during elaboration because AUTOFSM code generation runs mid-elaboration and may need a unit that has not been elaborated yet.
+The top-level recording happens in the *stub* pass rather than during elaboration because AUTO_FSM code generation runs mid-elaboration and may need a unit that has not been elaborated yet.

 `pypeline_name_full`, `pypeline_type_canonical`, and `pypeline_hash_ext_info` (in `SYN.py`)